Nebraska Department of Economic Development (DED)

 Public Works projects include sewer and water systems, streets, sidewalks, fire stations and trucks, nonprofit daycare centers, senior centers, community centers, libraries, tornado shelters, removal of architectural barriers, parks, and other public infrastructure.

 These application guidelines are for all Public Works (PW) applications.
 Any eligible applicant must follow the instructions and information within this Chapter in order to apply for any PW resources.

 The purpose of the Public Works (PW) Program Category is to provide for a broad range of investments to communities investing in effective and affordable infrastructure and/or facilities that address strategic long-term developments.
 This category recognizes the importance of the availability and condition of infrastructure and community facilities.
 Funded projects shall develop the state’s communities and counties by providing residents with basic infrastructure and/or facilities with the opportunity to maximize energy efficiency and provide a suitable living environment.

-The following activities are eligible within the PW Program.
+The following activities are eligible within the PW Category.
 Where any activity is not identified among the list below, please consult the Program Representative.

 -Senior Centers exclusively for persons aged 62 and over